zimachadil-lab/camionback/replit.md

 **Data Storage:** PostgreSQL with Neon serverless and Drizzle ORM for type-safe queries and migrations.
 Database connection configured with WebSocket support (`ws` package) for Neon Serverless compatibility in Node.js environment.
 **Authentication & Authorization:** Phone number-based PIN verification.
 Role and status-based access control.
 **Backend:** Express.js with TypeScript, ES Modules, and `tsx`.
 Multer for multipart form data (5MB limit).
 DbStorage class implementing IStorage interface for all database operations.
+**Routing:** Dashboard routes are explicitly defined: `/admin-dashboard` for administrators, `/client-dashboard` for clients, and `/transporter-dashboard` for transporters.
 **Admin Account:** Default admin account created with phone number `+212664373534` and PIN `040189`.
 This account has full administrative access to the platform and can manage users, validate transporters, configure commission rates, and access all administrative features.

 ## External Dependencies